Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 You will be instructed on how to conduct yourself on the trail and in the presence of the Gentle Giants.
-You can read more about the rules and guidelines here.
+You can read more about the

 Your Encounter with the Gentle Giants:

 With the trek in and trek out – the 4-hour Gorilla Habituation Experience is an all-day trek.
-Not only do you see the Gorillas with only four participants, but you learn about the Gorillas’ habits and ways from the Gorillas and the Researchers.
+Not only do you see the Gorillas with only four participants, but you also learn about the Gorillas’ habits and ways from the Gorillas and the Researchers.

 You have entered the living room of a Gorilla family.
 You have more time to see how they interact as a group, and you can see what they eat, how they treat one another, and how the younger ones are taught.

 The words of David Attenborough fit as he wrote about his Gorilla Encounter, “Spending time with these gentle creatures in their natural habitat was a profoundly moving experience.”